Pravargav/Amadeus/English/sentences.md

 -> I threw a stone at the glass, and it landed in the glass.

 -> He is trading his job for a life of enjoyment.

+-> I will join the meeting using just my mobile.